AbhishekSingh-77/AbhishekSingh-77/README.md

 <strong>🌟 Front-End Technologies:</strong>
   Proficient in HTML5, CSS3, and JavaScript, ensuring well-structured, visually appealing, and dynamic web interfaces.

+<strong>🌟 Back-End Technologies:</strong>
+  Capable of developing robust and scalable backend solutions using Python, with hands-on experience in frameworks like Django and Flask for building RESTful APIs and server-side logic.

 <strong>🌟 UI Frameworks:</strong>
   Skilled in Bootstrap and Tailwind CSS, leveraging modern design systems for responsive and efficient layouts.